 To help you better navigate this process, we’ve compiled a list of key questions to ask when hiring a corporate event planner.

-However, before seeking out an event planner, we first suggest doing some initial homework that will help you and your event planner prepare for a successful event.
+However, before seeking out an event planning expert, we first suggest doing some initial homework that will help you and your event planner prepare for a successful event.
 We recommend having a general idea for these 5 areas in advance:

 Key Questions to Answer Before Hiring an Event Planner